 Avoiding Burnout During Your Hustle Season

 It is estimated that 37% of Americans have a side hustle.
-The financial challenges our generation faces are real, and thanks to Instagram, the hustle is glamorized.
+The financial challenges our generation faces are real, and thanks to social media, the hustle is glamorized.
 Although putting in hard work to reach your goals is rewarding to your future self, it can be tough and tiring.
 Burnout is real.
 Too many people become less effective in their work and drop the ball because they spread themselves too thin.

 Here are a few ways to take care of yourself while in your grind season.
 Your body and your pockets will thank you.